OFFIS-DAI/mango/docs/source/tutorial.rst

             )

-Since the PV Agent is purely reactive its other functionality stays basically unchanged and is simply moved to the PVRole.
+Since the PV Agent is purely reactive, its other functionality stays basically unchanged and is simply moved to the PVRole.

 .. code-block:: python